 (b) For UN 1001 acetylene, dissolved, means the calculated settled pressure at a uniform reference temperature of 15 °C in an acetylene cylinder containing the specified solvent content and the maximum acetylene content;

 (c) For UN 3374 acetylene, solvent free, means the working pressure which was calculated for the equivalent cylinder for UN 1001 acetylene, dissolved.”

+The Note remains unchanged.

+In the definition of “Packing group”, delete the Note.

+[This consequential amendment was overlooked when 2.1.1.3 was amended in 2015 on the basis of a proposal from the Ad Hoc Working Group on the Harmonization.]

 1.2.1 Add the following new definitions:

-“IAEA Regulations for the Safe Transport of Radioactive Material means one of the editions of those Regulations, as follows:

-(a) For the 1985, 1985 (as amended 1990) editions: IAEA Safety Series No. 6

-(b) For the 1996 edition: IAEA Safety Series No. ST-1

-(c) For the 1996 (revised) edition: IAEA Safety Series No. TS-R-1 (ST-1, Revised)

-(d) For the 1996 (as amended 2003), 2005, 2009 editions: IAEA Safety Standards Series No. TS-R-1

-(e) For the 2012 edition: IAEA Safety Standards Series No. SSR-6

-(f) For the 2018 edition: IAEA Safety Standards Series No. SSR-6 (Rev.1);”

 “Inner vessel, for a closed cryogenic receptacle, means the pressure vessel intended to contain the refrigerated liquefied gas;”

-“Pressure receptacle shell means a cylinder, a tube a pressure drum or a salvage pressure receptacle without its closures or other service equipment, but including any permanently attached device(s) (e.g. neck ring, foot ring, etc.);
+“Pressure receptacle shell means a cylinder, a tube, a pressure drum or a salvage pressure receptacle without its closures or other service equipment, but including any permanently attached device(s) (e.g. neck ring, foot ring);

 NOTE: The terms “cylinder shell”, “pressure drum shell” and “tube shell” are also used.”

+In the definition for “Service equipment”, add a new sub-paragraph (d) at the end to read:

-“Service equipment of a pressure receptacle means closure(s), manifold(s), piping, porous, absorbent or adsorbent material and any structural devices, e.g. for handling;”
+(d) Of a pressure receptacle means closure(s), manifold(s), piping, porous, absorbent or adsorbent material and any structural devices, e.g. for handling;”

 1.2.2.1 In the table, after the entry for “Power”, add the following new entry: